officelifehq/officelife/docs/introduction.md

 ### Users vs employees

-Homas makes the distinction between users and employees.
+Villagers makes the distinction between users and employees.

-A user is someone who creates an account on the Homas platform.
-An employee is an entity who is part of a company on Homas.
+A user is someone who creates an account on the Villagers platform.
+An employee is an entity who is part of a company on Villagers.
 A user can be an employee in one or more companies, but an employee can only be linked to a single user.
 A user account is necessary for each employee to interact with the software and change data.
 HoIver you don't need to give accounts to employees if you don't want to.

-Once a user has an account on Homas, he can decide to either create a company, or join an existing company.
+Once a user has an account on Villagers, he can decide to either create a company, or join an existing company.

 The natural way to create this software would have been that an employee is a user, and get rid of those two notions altogether to only keep the notion of User.
 This would have been a severe limitation though.
-In an ideal world, every company would run on Homas to manage their human resources, and once a user has a profile on Homas, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
+In an ideal world, every company would run on Villagers to manage their human resources, and once a user has a profile on Villagers, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
 It's important to realize that at any time, the user has the control over his data and can decide to remove them from the company he's joined.

 At the database level, the <code>Users</code> table contains almost the same data as the <code>Employees</code> table.
 That is because information in the Users table is information given by the user himself, whereas information in the Employees table is filled by the company.